hannuorn/Crunch/doc/implementation.md

 Huffman coding is implemented according to Deflate specification.
 A specific code can be represented as a list where a bit length is assigned to each symbol, see RFC 1951 3.2.2.
-Building an optimal code is implemented according to the "basic technique" described in Wikipedia.
+Package-Merge algorithm is used to build a length-limited Huffman code (Sayood 2012).

 ## Red-Black Trees